juandiegocuellars/OneLastCoffee/README.md

 This is my last project of my Udacity's DataScience Nanodegree program.
 For this project, I was interestested in simulated data that mimics customer behavior on the Starbucks rewards mobile app to resolve the next question:
 Which are the main characteristics to predict if an user will take an offer in the App?

 ## File Descriptions <a name="files"></a>

+The Data folder contains the data to work through the notebook.

 There is 1 Jupyter notebook available here to showcase work related to the above questions.
 The notebooks is exploratory in searching through the data pertaining to the questions showcased by the motivation project.
 Markdown cells were used to assist in walking through the thought process for individual steps.